marziosala/marziosala.github.io/_posts/2021-08-01-normal-distribution.md

         return self.linear4(x)
 ```

  The decoder is symmetric and quite simple as well.
 As we will see, this suffices for our goals so we won't try more complicated architectures.
-Since the output is a probability density, we can use RELU to remove negative values.
+Since the output is a probability density, we can use RELU to remove negative values from $\hat{X}$.

 ```python